IndrajeetPatil/ggstatsplot/README.md

 <img src="man/figures/README-ggcorrmat1-1.png" width="100%" />

-Two things to note:
+📝 **Defaults** return<br>

--   If there are `NA`s present in the selected variables, the legend will display minimum, median, and maximum number of pairs used for correlation tests.
+✅ effect size + significance<br> ✅ careful handling of `NA`s

--   If `cor.vars` are not specified, all numeric variables will be used.
+If there are `NA`s present in the selected variables, the legend will display minimum, median, and maximum number of pairs used for correlation tests.

 There is also a `grouped_` variant of this function that makes it easy to repeat the same operation across a **single** grouping variable: